Tidus-Wallet/NYCryptoAI/README.md

 - [x] Wallet transaction history fetching
 - [x] Trending tokens information
 - [x] Token prices and price change information
+- [ ] Generative UI for certain responses
 - [ ] Wallet portfolio breakdown
   - How much a user is up or down given a period of time
   - What tokens have performed the best and which are under performing